pegulabs/terms/privacy_policy.md

 You may also choose to use our referral service to ask a friend for a recommendation or testimonial, or to recommend our Service to them.
-In such cases we ask you for your friend’s email address and automatically send a one-time email inviting him or her to visit the site.
+In such cases we ask you for your friend's email address and automatically send a one-time email inviting him or her to visit the site.
 We store that email address solely to send this one-time email.